jasonebright/Homework5/HW5_readme.md

 - [x] (20pts) App can take a picture and show it in the second activity
 - [x] (20pts) App enables multi-touch drawing, with the selected color
 - [x] (15pts) App supports adding different icons by double-tapping and long-pressing gesture
-- [x] (15pts) App suports the undoing the line0drawing and clearing the canvas
+- [x] (15pts) App suports the undoing the line-drawing and clearing the canvas
 - [x] (10pts) After finishing one picture, the user can take anotehr pciture and edit it again
 - [x] (10pts) Bug free
 - [x] (10pts) Submission follows the guidlines, and README file is complete